Our

 selection of crews, at the earlier scrutineering, then at the start

-The HERO Lands End to John O' Groats (Le JoG) event entered Scotland on Monday 9 December,
+The HERO Lands End to John O' Groats (Le JoG)

 to be greeted by blue skies and sunshine.
 Following a visit to